ryanczm/Analytic-Musings/_posts/2023-12-30-honey-covariance.md

 $$\alpha = Vol \cdot IC \cdot score$$

 Scores are created from raw forecasts: $scores=e_t + \epsilon$.
-Hence, $e_t$ is the realized excess return for the current month.
+Hence, $e_t$ is the realized return for the current month.
 This is z-scored (cross-sectionally across stocks).
 Random noise $\epsilon$ is added from a standard normal to get raw scores. $Vol$ is rolling historical vol of excess returns.
 From the Fundamental Law of Active Management we have

 $$IR \approx IC \cdot \sqrt{breadth}$$

 Breadth is the annualized number of bets, or $12\cdot N$.
-The _ex-ante_ informatio ratio is fixed at 1.5, to which we then back out the information coefficient IC: the _ex-post_ correlation between alphas and realized returns.
+The _ex-ante_ informatio ratio is fixed at 1.5, to which we then back out the information coefficient IC: the assumed correlation between alphas and realized returns.
 The better an alpha historically predicts excess returns, the more weight it has.
 We scale by vol because it 'amplifies' the IC.
 We plug these into the formula to calculate our $\alpha$ vector to be fed.

 <center>
 <img src="{{ site.imageurl }}/LedoitWolf/code_2.png" style="width:70%;"/>